lchacon-LANL/pixie3d/doc/README.txt

 VECPOT: if set, the vector potential version of PIXIE3D will be compiled, generating the executables "pixie3d_a.x" and "pixplot_a.x"

-VMEC: if set, the contributed VMEC interface for 3D Tokamak and Stellarator equibria will be compiled and linked.
-This interface is physically located under the "contrib" directory.
+SAMR: if set, compiles AMR version of PIXIE3D using SAMRAI.
+Requires SAMRAI and SAMRAI_UTILS.
+This is in an experimental stage.

 5.> Using PIXIE3D